 This one is more dependent on what kind of blog you write.
 If you’re a food blogger, I honestly just care whether or not I like the recipes.
 But for the most part, I’m way more likely to follow a blog where the writer shows their personality!
 There’s only so much information to share on the internet, honestly.
 But how you package it is 100% more important!

 Fairly regularly I go through and clean out my social media accounts of people who aren’t active, including Bloglovin’.
-It’s not that I don’t love your blog design, personality, helpful tips, etc. But I follow hundreds of blogs.
+It’s not that I don’t love your blog design, personality, or helpful tips, but I follow a lot of blogs.
 It’s not worth it to have people sitting on the list who aren’t even posting.